 - The Missouri River travels 2,342 miles across the United States, beginning in Three Forks, Montana and stopping in Missouri.

-- The Missouri River passes through the states of Iowa, Kansas, Missouri, Nebraska, North Dakota, and South Dakota, as well as the Canadian provinces of Alberta and Saskatchewan
+- It passes through the states of Iowa, Kansas, Missouri, Nebraska, North Dakota, and South Dakota, as well as the Canadian provinces of Alberta and Saskatchewan.

-- The Missouri River intersects with the Mississippi River roughly 20 miles north of St Louis, Missouri, where the two great rivers merge and pass-through Arkansas, Tennessee, Mississippi, and Louisiana before entering the Gulf of Mexico.
+- The river intersects with the Mississippi River roughly 20 miles north of St Louis, Missouri, where the two great rivers merge and pass through Arkansas, Tennessee, Mississippi, and Louisiana before entering the Gulf of Mexico.

 Where Exactly Does the Missouri River Start?

 The Missouri River starts in the Rocky Mountains at Three Forks, Montana.
 It flows 2,342 miles across the United States, stopping in Missouri.
 It drains 1/6 of the United States and flows east and south.
 This fascinating river covers roughly 500,000 square miles and crosses through 10 American states and two Canadian provinces.

 How Deep Is the Missouri River?

 The average depth of the Missouri River channel is about 10-20 feet, depending on the area.
 It is said that some of its deeper parts can range anywhere from 120 ft to 150 ft.
 However, this river meets and merges with another river that creates one of the biggest flowing systems in the world.
 It is said at this point that the depth can reach nearly 200 ft!

 Even though the average depth of this water is not very deep, this is because there is a vast amount of sand and water-soaked gravel beneath the surface.
 The varying levels of sandbars, rocks, holes, and fast-moving currents make it unsafe for people to swim in the Missouri River.
 Even paddlers must remain cautious because the depth of this river varies so often.